Learn how to configure your profile, get notifications from Opsgenie and view on-call schedules.

 If Create Jira Issues for Opsgenie Alerts is enabled, actions for Jira are executed in Jira when the chosen action is executed in Opsgenie for alerts which have a source other than the Jira integration.

 These action mapping features are explained in detail in the Action Mapping Feature section below.

 Adding Jira Integration in Opsgenie

-If you're using Opsgenie's Free or Essentials plan, or if you’re using Opsgenie with Jira Service Management's Standard plan, you can only add this integration from your team dashboard as the Integrations page under Settings is not available in your plan.
+If you're using Opsgenie's Free or Essentials plan or if you’re using Opsgenie with Jira Service Management's Standard plan, you can add this integration from your team dashboard only.
+The Integrations page under Settings is not available in your plan.

 Go to Settings > Integrations.
 Search for Jira Software and select Add.

 From integration settings, specify who is notified of Jira alerts using the Responders field.
 Auto-complete suggestions are provided as you type.